Samson en Gert

-Samson & Gert is a Dutch-language Belgian children's television series produced by Eline van Noppen, centered on the talking dog Samson and his owner Gert.
+Samson & Gert is a Flemish children's television series, centered on the talking dog Samson and his owner Gert.
 In its entire run, the show was originally aired on TV1 from Christmas Day 1989 until 1 December 1997, where it moved to Ketnet and continues airing all of its episodes to this day.

 History

 Originally Gert Verhulst was a continuity announcer.
 He wanted to make the announcements before children's television programmes more appealing by having an animal puppet next to him.
-He got in touch with puppeteer Danny Verbiest, who created the puppet dog Samson.
-Samson, a Bearded Collie, made his screen debut in the Christmas period of 1989.
+He got in touch with puppeteer Danny Verbiest, who created the puppet dog Samson, a Bearded Collie, who made a screen debut in the Christmas period of 1989.

-The pair's popularity grew rapidly in Flanders and they were given their own television series in 1990.
-The show, named Samson, premiered on 2 September 1990.
+The pair's popularity grew rapidly in Flanders and they were given their own television series named Samson, which premiered on 2 September 1990.
 During the show, Samson and Gert and their friends would encounter many funny and chaotic situations.
-The plot would be interrupted for contests, fan mail and a variety of cartoons, such as Tom & Jerry, The Smurfs, Ovide and the Gang, and Mrs. Pepper Pot.
+The plot would be interrupted for contests, fan mail and a variety of cartoons, such as Tom and Jerry, The Smurfs, Ovide and the Gang, and Mrs. Pepper Pot.